 A Dance with Dragons

-Later on, the crow decides it is time for the next step and Leaf gives Bran a bowl of weirwood paste, made from seeds of weirwood, to eat in order to awaken his green seeing gifts.
-When Bran sees his father, Eddard, through Winterfell's heart tree, he tells Bran that he is haunted by his own ghosts, a brother that he loved, a brother that he hated, and a woman that he desired, but knows from experience that you cannot change the past.
+Brynden teaches Bran about greenseeing and skinchanging.
+He later decides it is time for Bran to take the next step and has Leaf give Bran a bowl of weirwood paste, made from seeds of weirwood, to eat in order to awaken his greenseer gifts.
+When Bran sees his father, Eddard, through Winterfell's heart tree, Brynden tells Bran that he is haunted by his own ghosts, a brother that he loved, a brother that he hated, and a woman that he desired, but he knows from experience that you cannot change the past.

 Quotes by the three-eyed crow